Does Fake Tan Cover Scars? – The Definitive Guide

 Older scars and stretch marks that have aged and turned white or silver might be more absorptive to the fake tan solution.

-So older scars might have better absorption and develop a darker color, while others might remain pale.
-You might have scars on your body that react to fake tan differently, with some gaining a pigment that matches the rest of your skin, and others that remain white.
+You may have scars on your body that react to fake tan differently, with some developing a pigment that matches the rest of your skin, while others remain white.

 How Fake Tan Makes Scars Appear Less Prominent

-The first thing to do when applying fake tanner to scarred skin is to do a spot test.
+The first step when applying fake tanner to scarred skin is to perform a spot test.
 This will help you determine how each scar will be affected by the fake tan solution.

-Skin needs to be properly prepped before undergoing a fake tan, and over the counter treatments used to treat scars such as creams and acids can affect the skins coloration, exfoliation, and tan fade rate, causing the false tan to fade quicker.
-It is best to apply fake tan to clean, product free skin.
+Skin needs to be properly prepped before undergoing a fake tan, and over-the-counter treatments used to treat scars, such as creams and acids, can affect the skin’s coloration, exfoliation, and tan fade rate, causing the fake tan to fade quickly.

-Scars and stretch marks which have aged will be less pronounced and could absorb color from the self-tanning product, blending it in with the rest of the skin.
+Scars and stretch marks that have aged will be less pronounced and could absorb color from the self-tanning product, blending it in with the rest of the skin.

 However, this is not something that can be predicted, and a test-swatch will have to be done first to determine how scars will react to fake tan.